Sajjadsunasara/Sajjadsunasara/README.md

 I’m a **Full Stack Developer** with internship experience, currently improving my skills by working on small projects and learning new technologies.
-I recently completed a 6-month internship at **Valuda's Tech Park**. where I worked on real-world web applications using React, Node.js, Express.js, and MySQL.
+I recently completed a 6-month internship at **Valuda's Tech Park**. where I worked on real-world web applications using **React, Node.js, Express.js, and MySQL**.